Aryanjain75/MovieReviewSystem/README.md

 - **Backend**:
   - Node.js (with Express)
-  - MongoDB (for storing movie details and reviews)
+  - Firebase (for storing movie details and reviews)

 ## Installation